Aakash4578/expo-management-react/README.md

 # Expo Management React App

-This is a React-based Expo Management System created using Vite.
+This is a React & express -based Expo Management System created using Vite.

 ## 🛠 Features